 Glennis earned her undergraduate degree from the University of Phoenix and her Master of Social Work from the University of Tennessee.
 She has over 15 years of professional experience, including practicing as a therapist for over 8 years and working as a Criminal Investigator in the Office of the Public Defender for 7 Years.
 Additionally, she spent 2 years working in the Office of Domestic Violence.
 In these roles, she exercised her passion by gaining a multitude of experiences supporting people from various backgrounds and mental conditions, including those with substance abuse challenges, and physical and mental disabilities.

-Continuing to pursue her passion, she is currently serving as an Executive Assistant with Dismay House.
+Continuing to pursue her passion, she is currently serving as Care Manager with Dismas House.
 The mission of Dismas House is to bring about mutual reconciliation between former offenders and society through the development of a supportive community characterized by students and former offenders living together in a family setting, active involvement of volunteers from the larger community and a spirit of open and participative decision-making with an emphasis on the common good.

 She has a therapeutic background in Motivational Interviewing, Cognitive Behavioral Therapy, Family Therapy, Substance Abuse, Crisis Intervention, Trauma Based Counseling, and Psychosexual interventions.
 She helps others learn how to make choices that create an effective, balanced and fulfilling life.
 She is fluent in Spanish and holds quarterly substance abuse court mandated groups for that demographic.